Online, On-Demand & Perfect for Allied-Health Prereqisites

 Online Physics Prerequisite for PT School & Allied Health | Physics 1 & Physics 2

-NCC is now offering two physics courses "on-demand".
-Physics 1 and Physics 2 are 4 credit, online, algebra-based, with lab-component courses are the perfect on-demand online physics prerequisites.
+NCC is now offers two fully-online physics courses "on-demand".
+Physics 1 and Physics 2 are 4-credit, online, asynchronous, algebra-based, with lab-component, are the perfect on-demand online physics prerequisites.
 Designed specifically for busy students chasing careers in medicine, veterinary science, physical therapy (PT), physician assistant (PA), nursing, and other allied health fields, this course offers monthly start dates (the 1st day of every month) without waiting for traditional fall or spring semester starts.
 Progress through high-quality recorded lectures, interactive hands-on labs, quizzes, and assignments at your speed with regular instructor check-ins and live-proctored exams to ensure engagement, accountability, and academic integrity.
 Finish in as little as 14 weeks, or faster if you're motivated.
 Upon successful completion, students can request their official transcript right away (always verify transferability with your target school first).
 Spaces fill quickly so start today and keep your career momentum moving forward!
 No application required to register.

 Cost: $1299 per 4-credit course (full payment required at registration*)